 What is CAMRA?

 CAMRA is financed by membership subscriptions, sales of books and merchandise and proceeds from national and local beer festivals.
-CAMRA is a not for profit company, limited by guarantee.
-Any surpluses the Campaign generates are used for ongoing campaigning purposes.
+CAMRA is a not-for-profit company, limited by guarantee.